 After deploying the lambda@edge, CloudFront Distribution should be displayed the status "in progress" and, after several minutes, must change to "Deployed."

-One all services were deployed correctly, open any browser (Chrome, Firefox, Safari) on a desktop or laptop and a smartphone.
+Once all services are deployed correctly, open any browser (Chrome, Firefox, Safari) on a desktop or laptop and a smartphone.
 Enter the URL of your website and compare the results.

 Note: For testing the article, we used the "dev.safetycloud.ioconnectservices.com" domain created on Amazon Route 53 that points to our CloudFront, but if you do not have a custom domain name, use the CloudFront domain name.